-The selling stockholder is Ashland.
-Ashland is a multi-industry company with operations in chemicals, motor oil and car care products and highway construction.
+The selling stockholder is Ashland Inc. Ashland is a multi-industry company with operations in chemicals, motor oil and car care products and highway construction.
 Ashland also owns 38% of Marathon Ashland Petroleum LLC, a petroleum refiner and marketer.
-As of August 31, 2000, Ashland beneficially owned 4,756,968 shares, or approximately 12.4%, of our outstanding common stock and, after completion of the offering and assuming no exercise of the overallotment options granted to the U.S. underwriter and the international manager, will own 620,473, or approximately 1.6%, of our outstanding shares.
+As of September 30, 2000, Ashland beneficially owned 4,756,968 shares, or approximately 12.4%, of our outstanding common stock and, after completion of the offering and assuming no exercise of the over-allotment options granted to the U.S. underwriter and the international manager, will own 620,473, or approximately 1.6%, of our outstanding shares.
 If the over-allotment options are exercised, Ashland will own no shares of our common stock.
 Messrs.
 Philip W. Block, James R. Boyd and Thomas L. Feazell, directors of our company, are current or former executive officers of Ashland.
-The Ashland Leveraged Employee Stock Ownership Plan (LESOP) is an Ashland deferred compensation plan.
-As of August 31, 2000, the LESOP beneficially owned 373,327 shares, or approximately 1.0%, of our outstanding shares of common stock.
-Ashland disclaims beneficial ownership of the shares of our common stock owned by the LESOP.
+Messrs.
+Block and Boyd, as current officers of Ashland, may be deemed to be beneficial owners of the shares of our common stock owned by Ashland, although they disclaim any beneficial ownership.

+Ashland acquired 50% of the shares of Arch Mineral Corporation, our predecessor company, upon its formation in July 1969.
+In late 1969, in 1973 and in 1977, Ashland acquired additional shares of Arch Mineral common stock, during which time its ownership interest in Arch Mineral fluctuated between approximately 45% and 50%.
 On July 1, 1997, one of our subsidiaries merged with Ashland Coal.
-Immediately prior to the merger, Ashland beneficially owned common stock representing approximately 57% of the voting power of Ashland Coal and approximately 51% of our voting stock.
+Immediately prior to the merger, Ashland acquired an additional 1% interest in Arch Mineral common stock, so that, immediately prior to the merger, it beneficially owned common stock representing approximately 57% of the voting power of Ashland Coal and approximately 51% of our voting stock.
 Immediately after the merger, Ashland owned approximately 54% of our outstanding common stock.
 On June 22, 1999, Ashland announced an interest in exploring strategic alternatives for its then 58% interest in our company.
 On March 16, 2000, Ashland's board of directors declared a taxable distribution to its stockholders of approximately 17.4 million of its 22.1 million shares of our common stock.
 On that date, Ashland also announced that it planned to dispose of its remaining approximately 4.7 million shares of our common stock within one year of the distribution, subject to market conditions.
 Ashland distributed 17.4 million shares of our common stock to its stockholders of record as of March 24, 2000.
-Ashland is party to a registration rights agreement with us pursuant to which this offering is being registered under the Securities Act of 1933.
+Ashland is party to a registration rights agreement with us under which this offering is being registered under the Securities Act of 1933.
+In addition, Ashland may, prior to the sale of shares of our common stock contemplated by this prospectus, sell some of those shares under Rule 144 under the Securities Act.

-In the ordinary course of business, we receive certain services and purchase fuel, oil and other products on a competitive basis from affiliates of Ashland, which totaled \$2.1 million for the six months ended June 30, 2000, \$4.8 million in 1999, \$7.2 million in 1998, and \$4.7 million in 1997.
+In the ordinary course of business, we receive services and purchase fuel, oil and other products on a competitive basis from affiliates of Ashland, which totaled \$2.8 million for the nine months ended September 30, 2000, \$4.8 million in 1999, \$7.2 million in 1998, and \$4.7 million in 1997.
 We believe that charges between us and Ashland for services and purchases have been transacted on terms equivalent to those prevailing among unaffiliated parties.